singhdevang111/lookups/README.md

 - **GP Practice Master List:** A comprehensive directory of all Welsh GP surgeries, including their national codes (`WCode`), official names, and their mappings to **Primary Care Clusters** and **Health Boards**.
-- **WIMD 2025:** The latest Welsh Index of Multiple Deprivation data.
+- **WIMD 2025 and Urban/Rural Status:** The latest Welsh Index of Multiple Deprivation data.
 This includes ranks, deciles, quintiles, and specialized **Urban/Rural flags** for every LSOA in Wales.
-- **Postcode to LSOA Mapping:** A lightning-fast lookup for Welsh postcodes (2021 boundaries) that allows you to join patient-level data to geographic and deprivation markers instantly.
+- **Postcode to LSOA Mapping:** A lightning-fast lookup for Welsh postcodes (2021 boundaries) that allows you to join postcodes to Lower Super Output Area (LSOA)
-- **Schools Master List:** A verified list of all educational institutions in Wales, categorized by type (Maintained, Independent, PRU) and Local Authority.
+- **Schools Master List:** A list of all schools in Wales, categorized by type Postcodes and Local Authority.

 ------------------------------------------------------------------------